OCR-D/spec/ocrd_tool.md

                       - boolean
                   format:
                     description: Subtype, such as `float` for type `number` or `uri` for type `string`.
+                  description:
+                    description: Concise description of syntax and semantics of this parameter
                   required:
                     type: boolean
                     description: Whether this parameter is required